chaseruskin/legoHDL/ROADMAP.md

 - [ ] add cool logging

-- [ ] investiage if component declaration does not require library usage call for VHDL (like using a verilog module into a VHDL design)
+- [ ] investigate if component declaration does not require library usage call for VHDL (like using a verilog module into a VHDL design) -> I believe it does not

 __Completed__
+- [x] add ability to update (if remote repository) profile using `legohdl update <profile-name> -profile` profiles (bonus)
+- [x] allow del command to delete a profile
+- [x] allow config command to load a new profile
 - [x] embed default profile and make visible in profiles on runSetup
 - [x] if no editor is specified on first bootup, prompt for one
 - [x] if no name is specified on first bootup, prompt for one